Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • What are they willing to pay for a solution to their problem?

-You likely don’t have money to do focus groups, so concentrate on online methods.
+Concentrate on online methods if you don’t have money to do focus groups to get this information.
 You can host a free survey through Google Forms.
-Just make sure to ask qualifying questions to ensure they are in your target audience.
+Ask qualifying questions to ensure they are in your target audience.

 You can reject the answers of people not in your target audience.
-Consider offering an Amazon gift certificate or similar prize to encourage people to fill out your survey.
+Consider offering an Amazon gift certificate or similar prize to encourage people to complete your survey.

-Added Bonus: Request email addresses and ask if they would like to sign up for your business newsletter.
+Request email addresses and ask if they want to sign up for your business newsletter.
 Here is a guide on email marketing, including a list of popular platforms.
 Some offer free plans.

 • What they offer